 More Photographs #1

-While touring India, there are also many finely ornate temples to visit, as we can see from the interior of this Hoysala temple at Halebid in South India, shown below.
+While touring India, there are also many finely ornate temples to visit, both large and small, as we can see from this Hoysala temple at Halebid in South India, shown below.
 This is a temple dedicated to Lord Shiva.

-Below is another example of an extremely ornate hallway with finely carved columns as found inside the famous Meenakshi temple in Madurai, South India.
+Below is another example of an extremely ornate hallway with finely carved columns as found inside the famous temple at Chidambaram, South India.

 Outside and around the temples can be found much intricate carved stone work and architecture to see, such as these colorful "Doors of Paradise" at the temple of Lord Vishnu at Sri Rangam.
 These are opened only once a year at a particular festival.
 Everyone that walks through these doors, after having gone past the Deities, are considered qualified to enter the spiritual world.